Renting terms explained: a glossary for renters

 Initial Term

 The first ‘fixed’ period of a tenancy, which relates to Assured Shorthold Tenancies.
-When the Renters’ Rights Act comes into force in May 2026, tenancies will become rolling, rather than fixed term.
+When the Renters’ Rights Act comes into force in May 2026, tenancies will become periodic, rather than fixed term.

 Inventory